 What Is a CCJ (County Court Judgement)?

-A CCJ (county court judgement) is issued against you by a creditor in an attempt to reclaim funds you have failed to pay.
-Depending on the judgement from the court, you may be offered the chance to settle the debt within 30 days.
-Should you repay the money, you can apply to the Register of Judgements and Fines where the CCJ will be wiped from the public register and your credit file.
-If you are unable to repay the debt in the time given, the CCJ will stay on your record for 6 years.
-This will impact your ability to apply for credit, including remortgaging your property.
+A CCJ (County Court Judgment) is issued against you by a creditor in an attempt to reclaim funds you have failed to pay.
+Depending on the judgment from the court, you may be offered the chance to settle the debt within 30 days.
+If you repay the debt, you can apply to the Register of Judgments and Fines, where the CCJ will be removed from the public register and your credit file.

 Can You Remortgage with a CCJ?

-The short answer is yes, but it’s going to be more challenging.
+The short answer is yes, you can remortgage your house with a CCJ, but it’s going to be more challenging.
 Recently, more lenders have been prepared to offer mortgage products to applicants with CCJs on their credit file.
-There are some lenders out there who specialise in securing remortgages for those with adverse credit too, but you will need to do your research to find out which lenders are more open to these types of applications.
+There are also some lenders who specialise in securing remortgages for those with adverse credit, but you will need to do your research to find out which lenders are more open to these types of applications.
 Our Bad Credit and Your Mortgage Options Guide may be helpful.

-If you’re able to pay off the debt before the 30-day deadline, the CCJ might not even be on your record anymore, leaving you free to apply for a remortgage without facing any issues.
-If it still is, and you have repaid the debt, you can pay £15 to the credit agencies and get a ‘notice of correction’ to your report.
-This will maximise your chances of remortgaging as evidence of the potential CCJ will be eradicated.
+If you’re able to pay off the debt before the 30 day deadline, the CCJ might not even appear on your record anymore, leaving you free to apply for a remortgage without facing any issues.
+If it still appears, and you have repaid the debt, you can pay £15 to the credit agencies to add a “notice of correction” to your report.
+This can maximise your chances of remortgaging, as the potential impact of the CCJ will be mitigated.

-If you’re applying for a remortgage once the 6-year expiration date for the CCJ has passed, it should automatically be expunged from your credit file, leaving you free to apply for a remortgage without any issues.
+If you’re applying for a remortgage once the 6 year expiration date for the CCJ has passed, it should automatically be removed from your credit file, leaving you free to apply for a remortgage without any issues.

-If you’re attempting to remortgage when the CCJ is still applied to your credit file, you will need to work harder to secure a new mortgage product.
-Whilst more lenders are willing to offer remortgages to borrowers with CCJs, they’ll still want to investigate it.
-Some will only be interested in when it was applied, and others will want to know why.
+If you’re attempting to remortgage while the CCJ is still on your credit file, you’ll need to work harder to secure a new mortgage product.
+While more lenders are willing to offer remortgages to borrowers with CCJs, they’ll still want to investigate it.
+Some will only be concerned with when the CCJ was applied, and others will want to know why it occurred.
 A lender might want to know whether your CCJ was linked to a previous mortgage or your property.
-They might also be interested in finding out whether you have a history of managing credit poorly or whether you have taken steps to improve this over time.
+They may also be interested in whether you have a history of poor credit management or whether you’ve taken steps to improve this over time.

 Can I Still Remortgage If I Have a Judgement in Default?